 United States commercial nuclear power plants (NPPs) rely on alternating current (ac) power supplied through the electric grid for both routine operation and accident recovery.
 While emergency generating equipment is always available onsite, a loss of offsite power (LOOP) can have a major negative impact on a plant's ability to achieve and maintain safe shutdown conditions.
 Risk analyses have shown that LOOP can represent a majority of the internal events risk at many plants.
 Therefore, LOOP events and subsequent restoration of offsite power are important inputs to plant probabilistic risk assessments (PRAs).
-These inputs must reflect current industry performance so PRAs accurately estimate the risk from LOOP-initiated scenarios.
+These inputs must reflect current industry performance so PRAs can accurately estimate the risk from LOOP-initiated scenarios.

-The objectives of this study are (1) to summarize the frequency, duration, and other aspects of LOOP events at commercial nuclear plants in the U.S. through calendar year 2018 and (2) to provide operational experience insights and trend information.
-Since this study includes the most recent annual data, it provides a basis for input to Standardized Plant Analysis Risk (SPAR) and industry PRAs.2
+The objectives of this study are (1) to summarize the frequency, duration, and other aspects of LOOP events at commercial nuclear plants in the U.S. through calendar year 2019 and (2) to provide operational experience insights and trend information.
+Since this study includes the most recent annual data, it provides a basis for input to Standardized Plant Analysis Risk (SPAR) and industry PRAs.

-NUREG/CR-6890, Reevaluation of Station Blackout Risk at Nuclear Power Plants: Analysis of Loss of Offsite Power Events (Eide, Gentillon, and Wierman, 2005) was completed in 2005.
-Annual update studies similar to the present document have been issued since (see https://nrcoe.inl.gov/resultsdb/LOSP/).
-This study continues the work by covering data through 2018.
+NUREG/CR-6890, Reevaluation of Station Blackout Risk at Nuclear Power Plants: Analysis of Loss-of-Offsite-Power Events (Eide, Gentillon, and Wierman, 2005) was completed in 2005.
+Annual update studies similar to the present document have been issued since.
+This study continues the work by covering data through 2019.
 As in the previous studies, the events are studied based on four LOOP categories: plant-centered (PC), switchyard-centered (SC), grid-related (GR), and weather-related (WR).
 See the Glossary for definitions of these and other related terms.

-The starting period of the data for most analyses in this report is January 1, 1997.3 In previous reports in this series, this date is regarded as the start of deregulation of the U.S. electrical industry.
-The actual deregulation process has been piecemeal among states, but most states with deregulation had implemented the changes in the 1996-1997 time period.
-In the update reports prior to 2014, data from fiscal year 1988 (which includes some of calendar year 1987) were included for critical operations weather-related LOOPs and for shutdown operations LOOPs other than switchyard-centered.
+The starting period of the data for most analyses in this report is January 1, 1997.
+In previous reports in this series, this date was regarded as the start of deregulation of the U.S. electrical industry.
+The actual deregulation process has been piecemealed among states, but most states with deregulation had implemented the changes in the 1996-1997 time period.
+In the update reports prior to 2014, data from fiscal year 1988 (which includes some of calendar year 1987) were included for critical operations weather-related LOOPs and for shutdown operations LOOPs other than switchyard centered.
 However, as more time and data have accrued, the older data are no longer displayed in the graphs or used in the frequency analyses.
-Frequency data from 1987 to the current update year are summarized in section 2.3.
+Frequency data from 1987 to the current update year are summarized in Section 2.3.
 Appendix A lists the licensee event reports (LERs) associated with the LOOP events supporting this study.

 This report contains trending information as well as distributions that describe variation in the data.
-Since the 2014 update, the frequency trends have been analyzed for the most recent 10 years (2008-2018 for this study).
+Since the 2014 update, the frequency trends have been analyzed for the most recent 10 years (2010-2019 for this study).

 The other aspect of LOOP events that is a main focus of this report is their duration.
-Three durations are explained in the Glossary, but the one that is analyzed herein is the potential recovery time.
-Because titles.
+Three durations are explained in the Glossary, but the one that is analyzed herein is the potential bus recovery time (refer to NUREG/CR-6890 on why it is chosen).
+Since the data are limited, the data from 1988 to 2019 are used.
+In the trend analysis of the recovery times, the time span is 1997-2019.